kpteja/go-project-euler/README.md

 # go-project-euler
-Problems solved from projecteuler.net in Go language
+Problems solved from projecteuler.net in Go language.